Home Data TensorFlow Machine Learning Cookbook - Second Edition

 0.0

-4. Another important function is mod().
-This function returns the remainder after the division.
-It is shown as follows:
+1. Another important function is mod().
+This function returns the remainder after division.
+It is as follows:

 print(sess.run(tf.mod(22.0, 5.0)))

-5. The cross-product between two tensors is achieved by the cross() function.
-Remember that the cross-product is only defined for two three-dimensional vectors, so it only accepts two three-dimensional tensors.
-The function is shown as follows:
+1. The cross product between two tensors is achieved by the cross() function.
+Remember that the cross product is only defined for two three-dimensional vectors, so it only accepts two three-dimensional tensors.
+The following code illustrates this use:

 print(sess.run(tf.cross([1., 0., 0.], [0., 1., 0.])))